4 Of The Most Common Problems with Inquiry-Based Learning and How to Solve Them

 Finally, allow students to choose organizational materials that are helpful for them.
 Provide materials such as graphic organizers, folders, portfolios, clips, and binders and let students select the one(s) that will help them make meaning of their information.
 In my experience, students have a difficult time making sense of the information they’ve gathered without some kind of organizational aid to help them.

 Creating fun and engaging inquiry-learning units and projects takes a decent amount of time and planning.
 It also requires teachers to know their students inside-and-out to determine what they’d enjoy most and what they’d find most meaningful.
+Knowing what problems you might encounter with inquiry-based learning is incredibly helpful.
 Here are a few of our highest-ranking articles that provide some tools and support for implementing a fun and engaging inquiry unit:

 - Outdoor Fun: Nature Journaling Inquiry Activity